wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

 	> [AZURE.NOTE] When enabling continuous deployment with GitHub or BitBucket, both public and private projects will be displayed.

 Azure creates an association with the selected repository, and pulls in the files from the specified branch.
-After this process completes, the **Deployment** section of your web site's blade will show an **Active Deployment** message that indicates deployment has succeeded.
+After this process completes, the **Deployment** section of your web app's blade will show an **Active Deployment** message that indicates deployment has succeeded.

-7. At this point your project has been deployed from your repository of choice to your web site.
-To verify that the web site is active, Click the **URL** at the top of the Portal.
-The browser should navigate to the web site.
+7. At this point your project has been deployed from your repository of choice to your web app.
+To verify that the web app is active, Click the **URL** at the top of the Portal.
+The browser should navigate to the web app.

 8. To verify that continuous deployment is occurring from the repository of your choice, push a change to the repository.
-Your web site should update to reflect the changes shortly after the push to the repository completes.
-You can verify that it has pulled in the update in the **Deployments** blade of your web site.
+Your web app should update to reflect the changes shortly after the push to the repository completes.
+You can verify that it has pulled in the update in the **Deployments** blade of your web app.
 -->
 <!-- keep by customization: begin -->
 2. In the Azure Management Portal for your website,  go to the **DASHBOARD** tab.
 In the **quick glance** section, select **Set up deployment from source control**.
 The **Set Up Deployment dialog** appears that asks **Where is your source code?**.